Revisit this page for updates and additional resources.

 - The July Reg.
 Meeting was held via Zoom on the 27th.

 - The Aug.
 Reg Meeting was held via Zoom on the 24th.

-- The Sept.
-Reg Meeting will be held via Zoom on Sept 28th at 7:30pm
+- The Oct.
+Reg Meeting will be held via Zoom on the 19th at 7:30pm.

 During this time of collaborating, working, and socializing remotely, it’s more important than ever to be a good net citizen.
 When interacting in a way that represents your union, please follow the good practices described on the IATSE Communications Guides.
 And more generally, be mindful of the core concepts of Netiquette.